agupta01/ml-theory-capstone/README.md

-# Benchmarking Kernel Machines on Image Datasets (Working Title)
+# Benchmarking Kernel Machines on Text Datasets
 Data Science Capstone Project advised by Mikhail Belkin.

 ## How to use